ULL-MFP-AET/ull-mfp-aet.github.io/tema1-introduccion-a-javascript/creating-and-publishing-npm-module.md

 Logged in as crguezl on https://npm.pkg.github.com/.
 ```

-This will save it in your `~/.npmrc` configuration file:
+This will append lines like these in your `~/.npmrc` configuration file:

 ```
 @ULL-ESIT-PL-1920:registry=https://npm.pkg.github.com